Feeling uneasy with balance problems?

 What causes gait disorders?

 Gait disorders can be caused by leg, foot, or ankle pain.
 These pains affect your balance and function.
-Gait can also be affected by a stroke, brain injury, and other neurologic disorders.
+Stroke, brain injury, and other neurologic disorders often affect gait.
 Weakness or strength deficits from low back pain or nerve impingement can lead to abnormal gait patterns.

 How do I check my gait?

 When walking, you can look for and feel for any “hitches” or imbalances in your gait, and also be in tune to any pains you might have when walking.
 If there is any way to walk near a mirror, you may notice any lean or shifts in your gait pattern that may provide input to portions of your gait that are abnormal.

 Why do I have a hard time walking after sitting?

 Often, if you are sit for a long periods, your joints and muscles may stiffen up.
 This changes how you walk initially after coming to standing from sitting.
 Sometimes, when changing quickly from sitting to standing you will feel lightheaded or sense visual changes.
 This can affect your ability to walk.